February 2020 Meeting

-The American Association of University Women (AAUW) advances equity for women and girls through philanthropy, advocacy, research and education.
+The American Association of University Women (AAUW) advances equity for women and girls through advocacy, education, philanthropy and research.
 The nonpartisan, nonprofit organization has:

 The Milwaukee Branch is proud of this heritage, and that of our Branch, established in 1894.

-Since its founding in 1881, AAUW members have examined and taken positions on the fundamental issues of the day — educational, social, economic, and political.
+Since its founding, our members have been engaged in the fundamental issues of the day — educational, social, economic, and political.
 Our commitment to the mission is reflected in all aspects of our endeavors within the Milwaukee Branch, which awards approximately $50,000 in scholarships and financial aid to Milwaukee high school and college students, each year.

 4 Tips to Negotiating for the Salary and Benefits You’re Worth